Create a new IPKISS design project

 On the ‘add Python Interpreter’ page, select Conda Environment.

 To add a new interpreter, click on ‘Add Interpreter’ and go to the ‘Conda Environment’ tab of the window that is opened.
-Here you should select the conda executable that comes with the IPKISS installation, navigate to C:\luceda\ipkiss_<version>\python\env\conda.exe.
+Here you should select the conda executable that comes with the IPKISS installation, navigate to C:\luceda\luceda_2024120\Scripts\conda.exe.

 When you have selected the correct conda executable, press the ‘Load Environments’ button.
 Next make sure the ‘use existing environment’ radial is checked and select the ipkiss3 environment from the dropdown box.